Nevenall/svelte-app/docs/design.md

 but, still need to configure svelte to allow scss style sections. then again, do we need svelte compoents to use sass? we can proably get away with plain css.

+### 8/19

+start with a nav component that does one level of section. we can improve later.

+so lets read about pwa and service worker. we can background cache the pages because off line is my goal.